 "Why did you become a vegetarian?"
 I usually just answer this question by saying, "Some health reasons and some ethical reasons, too."
 I don't usually try to recruit anyone, but I'm happy to answer more specific questions.
 I will say that it would be really great if you didn't eat factory farmed meat, though (thanks).

 "How long have you been a vegetarian?"
 Since May 1, 2000.
 Though for a couple of years, I still ate the occasional piece of raw sushi or raw oyster.
 But not since 2004.

 "Don't you miss eating meat?"
 I don't.
-Okay, I do miss the aforementioned sushi, raw oysters, and barbeque sandwiches.
-I grew up in the barbeque capital of the world--Memphis, Tennessee--and I still consider myself an expert on barbeque (and barbecue, too).
+Okay, I do miss the aforementioned sushi, raw oysters, and barbecue sandwiches.
+I grew up in the barbecue capital of the world--Memphis, Tennessee--and I still consider myself an expert on barbecue (and barbeque, too).
 And I miss eating a lot of things that have gelatin in them.
 I'm lookin' at you Starbursts and Moon Pies.